Monday, December 31, 2007

 MY RESPONSE:

-I don't want to come across as negative, but that seems to be the way the cookie is going to have to crumble on this one.
-Plain and simply - F$$K FORGIVENESS.
-I don’t' believe in it.
-They did it and it's their weight to carry.
-I believe in acknowledging and moving on with or without the person depending on the gravity of what they did to you by your standards of pain not anyone else’s.
-I remember as a child who also went to a psychologist hating how he and others since would try to minimize my issues with people based on their standards of pain.
-We don't know each other so I have no idea what he did to you, but with my heart I don't believe you'd refer to your father as "The Devil" if he hadn't put in overtime earning the moniker.
-Great; he's getting help with his addiction, but you shouldn't have to be part of his salvation just to satisfy his needs of self forgiveness.
-“For every action there is a reaction of equal or greater value” A scientific theory I’ve lived my life to and done very well by.
-So for your actions of hurting me my reaction is never forgiving you.
+I don’t want to come across as negative, but sometimes you have to face the way the cookie crumbles.
+Plain and simple—FUCK FORGIVENESS!
+I do not believe in it.
+They did what they did and it is their weight to carry.
+I believe in acknowledging the pain and moving forward, with or without the person, depending on the gravity of what they put you through by your own standards of suffering, not anyone else’s.
+When I was a kid, I went to a psychologist who, like others since, tried to minimize my pain by comparing it to some arbitrary scale.
+They did not know me.
+I have no idea what your father did to you, but with my heart, I do not believe you would call him “The Devil” if he had not earned that name every damn day.
+Sure, he might be getting help with his addiction, but you should never have to be a part of his redemption just so he can feel better about himself.
+There is an old scientific idea I live by—every action triggers a reaction of equal or greater force.
+So for every hurt you caused me, my reaction is never forgiving you.

-I can't say I had a horrible father probably by most people’s standards he was a good father, but by mine he didn't do what he needed to be my father or a husband to my mother and for that I made up my mind to never speak to him again and when I was in eighth grade he died and I decided not to attend the funeral.
-I thought it hypocritical to attend the funeral of a man I had cast off to then stand in the presence of those who were sincerely mourning their loss of him.
-Everyone thought it was the worst thing I could have ever done and I would have a life of regret about it.
-He did what he did and I made a decision and stuck to it.
-To be honest after all these many years since, I’m curious about the funeral, but I have no regret about not attending.
-It’s more the voyeur in me curious to have seen how people would have reacted at his funeral.
+I cannot say I had a horrible father.
+By most people’s standards, he was a good dad.
+But by mine, he failed at what mattered most.
+He did not step up as a father or as a husband to my mother.
+Because of that, I made up my mind never to speak to him again.
+When I was in eighth grade, he died, and I chose not to attend his funeral.
+I thought it would be hypocritical to show up and mourn a man I had already cast off, especially in front of those who genuinely grieved him.
+Everyone said it was the worst choice I could make and that I would regret it for the rest of my life.
+He did what he did.
+I made my decision and stood by it.
+To be honest, after all these years, I am curious about that funeral not with regret, but with the voyeur in me wanting to know how people reacted.
 Who loved him?
-Who would show up or not show up?
-How my siblings would act in the presence of the man who abandoned them while in the presence of the family who expected them to see him as the king he was to them.
-How many people would be crying, screaming, or attempting to jump into the hole dug for the casket? (if you couldn’t tell I have a very melodramatic family when it comes to death, first time I went to a white persons funeral it freaked me out how quit and subdued everyone was).
+Who showed up and who stayed away?
+How would my siblings act in the presence of the man who abandoned them while surrounded by family who expected them to treat him like a king?
+How many would be crying, screaming, or trying to jump into the hole dug for his casket?
+If you could not tell, my family is wildly dramatic when it comes to death.
+The first time I attended a white person’s funeral, it freaked me out how quiet and subdued everyone was.

 P.S.
-Both my brother and sister secretly still hate me for not attending even though they had far worse experiences with the man than I ever ever did.
-Still don’t really get that, but we don’t talk about it so it just sits there taking up space in the room we’re never in together.
+My brother and sister secretly still hate me for not attending the funeral, even though they had far worse experiences with him than I ever did.
+I don’t really get it.
+We do not talk about it, so it just sits there, taking up space in a room we are never in together.

 Monday, November 12, 2007